bvibber/ogv.js/readme.md

 3. `git submodule update --init`
 4. Run `make js` to configure and build libogg, libvorbis, libtheora, and the C wrapper.
 Run this again whenever you make changes to the C wrapper or a new version of libogg is released.

-To build the demo into build/demo/, you'll have to build the Flash bits as well.
-Be warned!
+Run `make jsdemo` to build a version of the demo skipping the Flash player.
+This is handy if you want to test the emscripten stuff but don't want to or can't install Crossbridge.
+This will output into build/jsdemo/.

 ## Building Flash components